SpineEventEngine/SpineEventEngine.github.io/docs/guides/gradle.md

 ## Verbose configuration

-If the Bootstrap configuration is not customizable enough for you, there are other Gradle plugins which can provide the right API.
+If the Bootstrap configuration is not customizable enough for you, there are other Gradle plugins which may provide the right API.

-Under the hood, Bootstrap uses other Spine Gradle plugins to do the work.
 Those plugins are Spine Model Compiler for Java subprojects and Spine ProtoJs plugin for JavaScript submodules.
+Under the hood, Bootstrap uses those plugins to do the work.
+This means that Bootstrap automatically applies the correct low-level plugin for you.

 ### Model Compiler